-Program Grant Commitments - Grants are expensed and recorded as payable in the year the grants are approved by the Foundation's Board of Directors.
+Program Grant Commitments - Grants are expensed and recorded as payable in the year the grants are approved by the Foundation's Board of Directors and the Award Letter sent to the Grantee.
 Grants that are expected to be paid in future years are recorded at the present value of their estimated future cash flows.
 The discounts on these amounts are computed using a risk-free interest rate.
 Amortization of the discounts is included in program grant commitment expense.